Marvin Young (footballer)

-Marvin Young (born 2 October 2005) is a Dutch professional footballer who plays as a centre-back for the Eredivisie club Sparta Rotterdam.
+Marvin Young (born 2 October 2005) is a Dutch professional footballer who plays as a centre-back for the club Sparta Rotterdam.

 Club career

-A youth product of SV Jong Ambon, he shortly after joined the academy of Sparta Rotterdam at the age of 9 where he continued his development.
-He started playing with their reserves in the Tweede Divisie, Jong Sparta, in 2023.
-On 22 June 2024, he signed a contract with Sparta until 2027.
-He made his senior and professional debut with Sparta Rotterdam in a 2–1 Eredivisie win over Willem II on 31 August 2024.
-On 20 January 2025, he extended his contract with Sparta until 2029.
-He was named the Johan Cruyff Talent of the Month for the month of March 2025.
+A youth product of SV Jong Ambon, Young joined the academy of Sparta Rotterdam at the age of nine, where he continued his development.
+He began featuring for the club's reserve side, Jong Sparta, in the Tweede Divisie in 2023.

+On 22 June 2024, Young signed his first professional contract with Sparta, committing himself to the club until 2027.
+He made his senior and professional debut for Sparta on 31 August 2024, starting in a 2–1 Eredivisie victory over Willem II.

+In January 2025, Young extended his contract with Sparta until 2029.
+In March 2025, he was named the Johan Cruyff Talent of the Month in the Eredivisie.

 International career

-Young was born in the Netherlands to a Surinamese father and Dutch mother.
-In 2023, he was called up to the Netherlands U18s for a set of friendlies.
+Young was born in the Netherlands to a Surinamese father and a Dutch mother.
+In 2023, he was called up to the Netherlands under-18 team for a series of friendly matches.

+In September 2025, he received his first call-up to the Netherlands under-21 side.
+He made his debut on 14 October 2025, starting in a friendly match against the Lithuania under-21 team.